 Recovery prognosis of cat ear cancer

-In felines, skin cancer is one of the most frequently diagnosed type of cancer.
+In felines, skin cancer of the ear is one of the most frequently diagnosed type of cancer.
 Owners should be alert to any changes in their pet’s ears, nose, jaw or skin.
-If you do spot any changes whatsoever, don’t delay but get your cat to the Vet for early diagnosis and treatment.
+If you do spot any changes whatsoever, don’t delay but get your cat to the vet for early diagnosis and treatment.